 - No touching.
 Do not touch any villager, their belongings, walls of houses, or temple structures.
 Shopkeepers will ask you to place money on the counter rather than hand it to them directly.
 If you accidentally touch a villager, they will need to take a ritualistic bath, and the village council may fine you.

 - No entry into temples.
 The Jamlu Devta Mandir and other religious structures are strictly off-limits to outsiders.
+Do not even step on to a temple platform.
 You can admire the architecture from outside.

 - Do not use the local dialect.
 Visitors are not allowed to speak Kanashi, the local language.
 This is to maintain the secrecy around their practices and culture.

 - No police intervention.
 Disputes are resolved by the village council.
-If you involve the police, you may be fined.
+If you involve the police over a local dispute, you may be fined.

 - Respect nature.
 No hunting, no burning wood, no fixing nails on trees.
 The village takes environmental conservation seriously.